BCN Visuals

-BCN Visuals is an anamorphic 3D technology company founded in Barcelona, Spain and now headquartered in New York, United States.
+BCN Visuals is an anamorphic 3D technology company founded in Barcelona, Spain and headquartered in New York, United States.
 The company provides 3D anamorphic content for out-of-home billboard advertising.

 History

 BCN Visuals was established in 2017 by Eric Sas and Alan Company in Barcelona, Spain.
 The Walking Dead's debut on Disney+ in Europe was BCN Visuals' first really ground-breaking campaign.

 In 2018, the company partnered with BMW to create a series of animated advertisements that were displayed on a Times Square billboard in New York City.
 The advertisements featured a 3D roadway that appeared to come to life on the billboard, showcasing BMW's latest models in a dynamic and engaging way.

 In 2020, BCN Visuals partnered with Callao City Lights to introduce 3D technology to digital out-of-home advertising in Spain.
 The collaboration resulted in a 3D digital billboard located in the heart of Madrid that showcased advanced 3D animations and visuals for brands.

 BCN Visuals' had a partnership with Football Club Barcelona to release the football club's first-ever NFT.
 The NFT features a 3D model of the Camp Nou stadium, home to FC Barcelona, and was released on the blockchain marketplace OpenSea.
-In the same year BCN Visuals also collaborated with DPAA.
+In the same year, BCN Visuals also collaborated with DPAA.